 Base rate fallacy definition

-Base Rate Fallacy occurs when we are too quick to make judgements ignoring base rates, or probabilities in favour of new information.
-There is a famous cab driver problem illustrated by the behavioural psychologist, and Nobel laureate, Daniel Kahneman, which demonstrates this phenomenon clearly.
+The Base Rate Fallacy occurs when we are too quick to make judgments, ignoring base rates or probabilities in favour of new information.
+This phenomenon is clearly demonstrated in the famous "cab driver problem" experiment outlined by the behavioural psychologist Daniel Kahneman.

-Accordingly, Base Rate Neglect is individuals' tendency to misjudge the likelihood of a situation by not considering the statistics presented, but by focusing more heavily on the last piece of information available.
+Accordingly, Base Rate Neglect is our tendency to misjudge the likelihood of a situation by not considering the statistical context.
+Instead, we tend to focus on the most recent piece of information we have received.

 To get unlimited access to our 250+ tactics,